 Muddle the peppercorns in a shaker.

-Shake and strain into a chilled Martini glass.
+Shake and double-strain into a chilled Martini glass.

 Garnish with a few more peppercorns, floating them on the surface like a peppery island.